explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 We can also match on other token attributes.
 Here, we're looking for two tokens whose lowercase forms equal "iphone" and "x".

-We can even write patterns using attributes predicted by the model.
+We can even write patterns using attributes predicted by a model.
 Here, we're matching a token with the lemma "buy", plus a noun.
 The lemma is the base form, so this pattern would match phrases like "buying milk" or "bought flowers".